What You Need to Know About Food When You Have Ulcerative Colitis

 Introducing New Foods During Remission

-Certain foods can cause inflammation in the colon and will trigger your symptoms.
-Mayo Clinic notes that these symptoms can vary and may include diarrhea, cramping, abdominal pain, blood in your stool, fever, fatigue, weight loss and an urgency to have a bowel movement.
+Certain foods can cause inflammation in the colon and trigger symptoms.
+The Mayo Clinic notes that these symptoms can vary and may include diarrhea, cramping, abdominal pain, blood in your stool, fever, fatigue, weight loss and an urgency to have a bowel movement.

 Advertisement